Teaching English and Living in Malaysia

 If you live in Malaysia you will probably have to work hard, but you will be exposed to all kinds of different cultures.
 On weekends, you can travel around the country and visit the islands.
 You can get to Singapore and Thailand

 easily by bus, train, or plane.
 Language is not a problem.
-Basically, you can experience a whole new world without giving up the "Western" comforts that we are so used to.
+Basically, you can experience a whole new world without giving up the "Western" comforts to which we are accustomed.